Workers’ Compensation Insurance in California

 How does workers’ comp work in California?

-Employers and employees are both protected by workers’ compensation settlements.
+Employers and employees are both protected by workers’ compensation.
 California has created laws to streamline the process of making sure that an injured worker can quickly receive benefits, while the employer is protected from lengthy and expensive litigation and lost productivity.

-California law requires coverage to provide basic workers' compensation benefits for:
+The state of California requires coverage to include basic workers' compensation benefits for:

 • Medical care